Claire Etcherelli: Writing style

 Etcherelli's main characters are women from a working-class background.
 She cites Honoré de Balzac as a major influence on her work.
 Cities and places that exist within those cities are frequently used in her work, with the cities creating a metaphor for the aspects of life.

-Personal life
+Personal life and death

-Etcherelli is the mother of two sons.
+Etcherelli was the mother of two sons.
+She died on 5 March 2023, at the age of 89.